nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

   have to accept semver-major level (ie. breaking) changes into that application in order to receive essential fixes.
   Full details are available in: https://github.com/nodejs/package-maintenance/issues/119 (should we bring this into the package-maintenance repo?)
-* NODE-SUPERSET-LTS - The package is maintained for versions of Node.js including both LTS and non-LTS releases.
+* NODE-SUPERSET - The package is maintained for versions of Node.js including both LTS and non-LTS releases.
+It may be necessary to accept semver-major level (ie. breaking) changes into that application in order to receive essential fixes.
   Documentation for the package will include the non-LTS releases for which the package is still maintained.
-As with NODE-LTS anyone creating an application using an LTS version of Node.js and using the latest major version of LTS adopting modules will not have to accept semver-major level (ie. breaking) changes into that application in order to receive essential fixes.
-* NODE-SUPERSET - The package is maintained for versions of Node.js including both LTS and non-LTS releases, however, it may be necessary to accept semver-major level (ie. breaking) changes into that application in order to receive essential fixes.

 ## Support-response and Support-response-paid